Udj13/AGLoRa/README.md

 - Source code is available for free on github: https://github.com/Udj13/AGLoRa-client-flutter
 - You can download the iOs app from here (in progress)
-- You can download the Android app from here (in progress)
+- You can download the Android app from here: https://shlyagin.ru/aglora.apk

 ## How to use the AGLoRa Client App?